kyverno/kyverno/docs/user/cli/kyverno_oci_pull.md

 ## kyverno oci pull

-pulls policie(s) that are included in an OCI image from OCI registry and saves them to a local directory
+Pulls policie(s) that are included in an OCI image from OCI registry and saves them to a local directory.

 ### Synopsis

-This command is one of the supported experimental commands, and its behaviour might be changed any time
+Pulls policie(s) that are included in an OCI image from OCI registry and saves them to a local directory.

+  NOTE: This is an experimental command, use `KYVERNO_EXPERIMENTAL=true` to enable it.

+  For more information visit https://kyverno.io/docs/kyverno-cli/#pulling

 ```
 kyverno oci pull [flags]